 - IgM Monoclonal Gammopathy of Undetermined Significance (MGUS) – An understanding of changes in the genome, transcriptome, and epigenome that accompany IgM MGUS progression to WM may identify patients at risk of progression and interventions that may prevent or suppress progression.

 To read more about the Summit and its participants click here.
 Dr. Stephen Ansell of the Mayo Clinic, scientific co-leader of the Roadmap Summit, discusses the four major topic areas on the Summit agenda in a short video entitled “An Exciting Time in Waldenstrom’s!”

-As a result of the Summit, the IWMF-LLS Strategic Research Roadmap Initiative was developed to implement a robust research program to support the four focus areas above.
+As a result of the Summit, the IWMF-LLS Strategic Research Roadmap Initiative was developed to implement a robust research program to support the five focus areas above.
 Under the Roadmap Initiative, the IWMF will award Roadmap grants for 2-4 new research proposals each year, depending on funding availability.
 Each project shall be 2 years in length, at a cost of up to $200,000 per year per project.

 The Foundation has a rigorous process in place for all research grant applications, which includes a review by an independent committee composed of selected members of Waldenstrom expert researchers via our RFP program.
 The proposals are ranked according to NIH review criteria and forwarded to the IWMF Board of Trustees.
 Generally speaking, at this stage a decision to fund a proposal is based on project quality and fund availability.
 Detailed information on the research grant application process can be found in Applying for a Research Grant.

 A Request for Proposals (RFP) in response to the Research Roadmap is issued each year in the fall, with a deadline to receive RFP grant applications set for the following year in February.
 Notification of grant awards is made in June, with initial anticipated funding start dates from July-October.
 To learn about past recipients of the award go to our Past Research Recipients page.